 Before talking to your doctor about switching treatments, take the quiz: What Are Your MS Treatment Goals?

-Do you have more questions about measuring MS treatment effectiveness?
-Share your questions and experiences in the comments below, or start a conversation by posting on MyMSTeam.
+Do you have concerns about whether your MS treatment is effective?
+Share your questions and experiences in the comments below, or start a conversation by posting in Activities.